Skip to main content

 When can I apply?

 To be considered for participation, applicants must meet the mandatory eligibility requirements specified below.
-Please note that meeting these requirements is required for application but does not guarantee selection.
-All applications will be reviewed by an advisory workgroup comprised of experienced course trainers, and selections will be made based on strength of the application and the needs of the program.
+Please note that meeting these requirements is required for application but does not guarantee acceptance into the course.
+All applications will be reviewed by an advisory workgroup comprised of experienced course trainers, and selections will be made based on strength of application and needs of the program.

 Trainer course costs: